The Eye (The Lord of the Rings: The Rings of Power): Writing

 In the climactic scene between Prince Durin IV and his father King Durin III, the latter opens up about the former's difficult birth.
 When Prince Durin says the Elf Elrond is like a brother to him, an outraged King Durin rips a collar from his son's neck and tells him to leave it on the ground.
 Durin IV actor Owain Arthur explained that this act signifies that Durin IV has been disowned by the king, and said it is "quite a big, vulnerable moment for Prince Durin to be left alone in the lurch and not knowing what's around the corner".
-The scene reveals that Durin IV has a different name which distinguishes him from his father, a name that is only known to his Dwarven family.
-This name was originally going to be revealed in the scene, but the moment was cut during the editing process.
-Payne revealed that the name sounded something like "Kheled-Tug", but McKay stopped him from discussing it further.
+The episode reveals that Durin IV has a different name which distinguishes him from his father, a name that is only known to his Dwarven family.
+This name was originally going to be revealed, but the moment was cut during the editing process.
+Payne revealed that the name sounds something like "Kheled-Tug", but McKay stopped him from discussing it further.